-Welcome to our August edition of online gambling news from around the world.
+Welcome to our August edition of international news from around the online betting world..
 This is our August edition and we’re hitting it early, so we just might be back with another roundup later this month.
 With a whole world of online betting news to cover, we never suffer a lack of interesting topics to discuss.

 This month’s topics of discussion: